Judging the Koestler Awards

 Entries are judged by over 100 experts from different fields.
 Judges have included Turner Prize-winning artist Jeremy Deller, Poet Laureate Carol Ann Duffy, representatives from the Victoria & Albert Museum, the British Council, the National Theatre, the British Film Institute, Louise Galvin, Speech Debelle and Hot Chip.

-We are very grateful to the judges who will be giving awards and feedback to 2018 Koestler Awards entrants, and the many more people who help compile shortlists and volunteer to give written feedback.
+We are very grateful to the judges who have given awards and feedback to 2019 Koestler Awards entrants, and the many more people who help compile shortlists and volunteer to give written feedback.

-To learn more about our fantastic team of judges this year, please click through the list of categories below.
+Learn more about our fantastic team of judges below.

 Paul Bush is a filmmaker and animation director whose work has been shown in cinemas and on television all over the world.
 He lectures and teaches at many film schools, including the National Film School in the UK and Harvard in the USA.

 Rishi Dastidar is a poet and copywriter.
 He has written for a wide variety of brands during his career and was recently a judge for D&AD.
 His poetry has been published by the BBC, Financial Times and New Scientist amongst many others.
 A member of the Malika’s Poetry Kitchen collective, his debut collection Ticker-tape is published by Nine Arches Press, and a poem from it was included in The Forward Book of Poetry 2018.
 He also serves as chair of the writer development organization Spread The Word.